Brendon45/Software-Engineering/0x09_API/learning_outcomes.md

 - To the browser, also known as the client, Facebook’s server is an API.
 This means that every time you visit a page on the Web, you interact with some remote server’s API.

 - An API isn’t the same as the remote server — rather it is the part of the server that receives requests and sends responses.

+## What CORS means?

+-
+CORS stands for Cross-Origin Resource Sharing.
+It is a security feature implemented by web browsers to control how web pages from one domain can access resources (like data or APIs) on another domain.
+This security mechanism is used to prevent unauthorized cross-origin requests that could pose potential security risks.

+- Here's what CORS means and how it works with real-world examples:

+## Explanation:

+- When a web page makes a request to a different domain (i.e., different origin) via JavaScript (e.g., using fetch or XMLHttpRequest), the browser enforces CORS to determine whether the request is allowed.
+The server hosting the resource specifies in its response headers which origins are allowed to access the resource.

+## Real-World Examples:

+## 1. Cross-Origin API Requests:

+- Suppose you have a frontend web application hosted on https://example.com that needs to fetch data from an API hosted on https://api.example.com.
+Without CORS, the browser would block these requests due to the different origins.
+By configuring CORS on the API server (https://api.example.com), it can specify that requests from https://example.com are allowed, enabling the frontend to fetch data securely.

+## 2. Third-Party APIs:

+- Consider a scenario where a website wants to embed content (like a map or social media feed) from a third-party service (e.g., Google Maps or Twitter) into its pages.
+The third-party service must allow cross-origin requests from the website's domain to access their resources.
+This is often achieved by configuring CORS settings on the third-party service's servers.

+## 3. Single-Origin Policy (SOP) Bypass:

+- CORS helps enforce the Single-Origin Policy (SOP) implemented by web browsers, which restricts scripts running in a web page from making requests to different origins.
+By configuring CORS policies on servers, specific cross-origin requests can be permitted while maintaining security.

+- In summary, CORS is a security mechanism that allows controlled access to resources across different origins on the web.
+It enables secure data sharing and integration between web applications while preventing unauthorized access and potential security vulnerabilities.